 Delegation of statutory certification and statutory related services should be formalised through the specific Agreement on the delegation of statutory certification and statutory related services and which is to be agreed and signed between CRS and particular Maritime Administration, with CRS to be considered as the Recognised Organisation (RO) when acting on behalf of such Maritime Administration.

-Also, purpose of the Agreement is for the Maritime Administration is to delegate authority to the CRS with respect to the performance of statutory certification and statutory plan review, surveys, audits, and inspections for vessels registered or the be registered under the flag of such Maritime Administration and to define the scope, terms, conditions, and requirements of that delegated authority, providing CRS to perform (as far as applicable
+Also, purpose of the Agreement is for the Maritime Administration to delegate authority to the CRS with respect to the performance of statutory certification and statutory plan review, surveys, audits, and inspections for vessels registered or the be registered under the flag of such Maritime Administration and to define the scope, terms, conditions, and requirements of that delegated authority, providing CRS to perform (as far as applicable

 for each particular case):